 Gun-toting men appeared as a big, open motor carriage drove up the trail along the tributary.
 A distinguished-looking man climbed out of the touring car.
 He pulled a deed from his pocket proclaiming that he had bought a plat of land including most of the town and the cliff which meant the mountaineer was trespassing.
 The armed subordinates searched the prospector's vest.
 The wood carving was tossed into the babbling water where it followed the path of the winding rivulet before wedging between stones.
-The gold nugget was given to the property owner.
+The alluring gold nugget was given to the property owner.
 The well-dressed industrialist said they were going to blast a mine in the far side of the bluff and the prospector needed to depart this land and stay off.
-"Welcome to the twentieth century," the purse-proud tycoon gestured with the deed at his automobile while he told the pioneer that it was a new age, the tin-panner's way of life was obsolete—he was a ghost.
+"Welcome to the twentieth century," the purse-proud tycoon gestured with the deed at his mile a minute automobile while he told the pioneer that it was a new age, the tin-panner's way of life was obsolete—he was a ghost.